haskell/vscode-haskell/README.md

 #### Security warning

-The option has `resource` scope so it can be changed per workspace.
+The option has `machine-overridable` scope so it can be changed per workspace.
-This supposes it could be used to execute arbitrary programs adding a `.vscode/settings.json` in the workspace folder including this option with the appropiate path.
+This supposes it could be used to execute arbitrary programs adding a `.vscode/settings.json` in the workspace folder including this option with the appropriate path.
-For this reason its scope will be changed to `machine` so users only will be able to change it globally.
-See #387 for more details.
+See [#387](https://github.com/haskell/vscode-haskell/issues/387) for more details.

 ### Set additional environment variables for the server